Diamon0/personalGoWebsite/README.md

-# personalGoWebsite
+# Personal Go Website
-My personal Go website
+There is not much to say, I will be updating it as I go